-For some, tomorrow is all about the Big Game.
+For some, tonight is all about the Big Game.
 For others, it’s the commercials or the halftime show.
-But if watching football is more about the food for you, Christine Sorg, RDN, CD, registered dietitian nutritionist, Parkview Sports Medicine, has some helpful tips and recipes that score big in flavor and calorie savings.
+But if watching football is more about the food for you, Parkview Sports Medicine, has some helpful tips and recipes that score big in flavor and calorie savings.
 High fives all around!

 Sports gatherings are synonymous with chips and dip, wings and other guilty pleasures.
 Challenge yourself to eat just a few bites during commercial breaks, and alternate snacking and movement.
 When dipping, choose veggies like cucumbers, peppers, carrots, and celery in place of chips for a crunch without the calories.
 Enjoy some fruit for dessert in place of those high calorie brownies and cookies.
 The peanut butter in the apple nachos option below serves up protein, which can help keep your blood sugar in check.
 The beet hummus adds color to your tray, and I promise, the kids just might love this one.